All Episodes

 And whatever other maybe political ambition she has down the road can come out and give her an opportunity to get some political seasoning in that sense.

-But you know, I hope she wins out in Arizona.
+But, you know, I hope she wins out in Arizona.

 I am not freaking out like everybody else over this decision on abortion by the Arizona Supreme Court.

-I think they will so resolve this issue of this, you know, civil war error law that they have now reinstituted in Arizona, and that everybody's panic is gonna have been for nothing.
+And as long as Republicans and Democrats, you know, create some consensus, I think they will resolve this issue of this Civil War error law that they have now reinstituted in Arizona and that everybody's panic is going to have been for nothing.

 But that's my guess.